 - 2 Days/wk

-This program is offered to children who will be 3 years of age by December 31st, and is run three mornings a week on Monday, Tuesday, and Thursday from 9:00am to 11:30am.
+This program is offered to children who will be 3 years of age as of Sep 1, 2019, and is run three mornings a week on Monday, Wednesday, and Friday from 9:00am to 11:30am.
 The enrollment in this program is limited to 16 children, with a minimum of 12.

 - 9 am - 11:30

 We encourage comfortable play clothes for indoor and outdoor activities, well suited for the weather conditions.
 Clothes should be washable so that your child does not have to worry about getting them dirty.

 Each child needs to have a pair of soft shoes or slippers with non-slip/waterproof soles (no “Croc” style shoes please) and an extra change of clothes to be brought in each day in their school bag – 2 to 3 children may be required to share a cubby during the week making it cumbersome to leave these items at the school for the duration of the week.